Investing term

 A stock that looks cheap on a backward-looking multiple but is cheap for a reason — the business is impaired.

 A value trap is a stock that looks cheap on backward-looking measures but is cheap for a reason — the underlying business is in lasting decline.
-The low multiple tempts bargain-hunters, but earnings keep shrinking and the "cheap" price keeps falling.
-Avoiding value traps is why value investing requires judging the future of the business, not just its current ratios.
+The low multiple tempts bargain-hunters, but earnings keep shrinking, so the stock that looked cheap gets cheaper, and the 'value' never materialises.

 For example